opensearch-project/documentation-website/_security/configuration/opensearch-keystore.md

 ## Referring to keystore entries

-Once a setting is added to the keystore, you can refer to the setting within the OpenSearch configuration.
-Place the setting name as a placeholder in the `opensearch.yml` configuration file.
+After a setting has been added to the keystore, you can refer back to that setting inside your OpenSearch configuration.
+To refer back to the setting, place the keystore setting name as a placeholder in the `opensearch.yml` configuration file, as shown in the following example:

 ```bash
 plugins.security.ssl.http.pemkey_password_secure: ${plugins.security.ssl.http.pemkey_password_secure}